-Day Two: The Wyssnollen (3590 meters) is a great objective along the way to the Finsteraarhornhut.
+Day 2: The Wyssnollen (3590 meters) is a great objective along the way to the Finsteraarhornhut.
 In order to get there, we have to tour over the Grunhornluecke, ski down to the Fieschergletscher and then ascend the gentle slopes of the Wyssnollen.
-After the descent back to the Fieschergletscher we have to tour up the short distance to the Finsteraarhornhut at 3048 meters.
-This day consists of several ascents and descents.
-This adds up to about 4000 feet of vertical gain.
+After the descent back to the Fieschergletscher, we have to tour up the short distance to the Finsteraarhornhut at 3048 meters.
+This day consists of several ascents and descents, which add up to about 4000 feet of vertical gain.

-Day Five: We have to get to the Hollandiahut today.
+Day 5: We have to get to the Hollandiahut today.
 This takes us below the famous Jungfrau (4158meters), on to the Louwitor.
-The following spectacular descent down to the Grosser Aletschgletscher gets us to within 1.5 hours of our final hut.
-The beautiful Hollandia hut at 3164 meters.
+The following spectacular descent down to the Grosser Aletschgletscher gets us to within 1.5 hours of our final hut: the beautiful Hollandia hut at 3164 meters.

 Snow Travel Gear